Nikita-Belyakov/CLOUD_SNOW_SEGMENTATION/README.md

 The **INFERENCE_PUBLIC.ipynb** and other notebooks files have been run with `python 3.9.7` on Windows 10 OS with NVIDIA CUDA supported (Adapt all needed packages versions accroding your python version)

 ### All required packages are written in requirements.txt
 - It's recomended to use `Pytorch` version with CUDA support!
-To install pytorch with cuda use command from here in yout console:
+To install pytorch with cuda run appropriate command in your console from here:
   - https://pytorch.org/get-started/locally/
   - (We used this version of cudann: `pip install torch==1.13.1+cu116 torchvision==0.14.1+cu116 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu116`)
 - There are seperated **requrements.txt** for each **.ipynb** in every folder in this repo!
 Be careful!